inventables/x-carve-instructions/upgrade/step5/index.md

 With the adapter installed, attach the end of the dust collection hose to your vacuum.
 This is a standard connection so most any standard Shop-Vac-style connection.
 If you haven't done so already, make sure that the wire from the aluminum grounding strap has been attached to a outlet cover screw, cold water pipe, or other electrical earth.

+<h3>Check Homing Switch Positions</h3>

+If you have homing switches on your machine, check to ensure that the dust shoe/dust shoe arms don't run into the Y axis end plates of the machine before the X/Y axes hit their respective actuators.
+If there seems to be interference, move the actuator bolts until there's no interference.
+You'll want to power off your machine and disconnect it from the controller before moving your axes by hand.

 <h3>Easel Setup</h3>

 If you'll be using Easel for carving, you'll want to take your machine through the <a href="http://easel.inventables.com/setup">setup</a> process again to add the dust collection system to the carve dialog.
 First, connect your machine and open up Easel.
 Go to 'Machine->Set up your machine'